Automatic (The Get Up Kids song)

 "Automatic" is the first single from The Get Up Kids' album There Are Rules.
-After the band's breakup in 2005, "Automatic" was the first single released by the band since their reformation in 2008.
+After the band's breakup in 2005, "Automatic" was the first single released by the band following their reformation in 2008.

 Track listing

 Release

-"Automatic" was released in the fall of 2011 on 7" Vinyl.
+"Automatic" was released in the fall of 2011 on 7" vinyl.
 It was the band's first release on their own Quality Hill Recordings label, and marked the band's departure from long-time partners Vagrant Records.

-A Music video for the song was released on February 17, 2011.
+A music video for the song was released on February 17, 2011.